Why Don’t Christians Stone People Today?

 3) When Christ died for us, He purchased all those who would accept Him.
 He owns us.
 This is expressed to us in I Corinthians 6:19b-20: “…You are not your own; you were bought at a price.
 Therefore honor God with your body.”

 Because we were bought by Christ, we are His servants/slaves (Romans 6:18; I Peter 2:16).
-Since we all have the same Master, only He and the Father could the determination about where someone deserves to live or die based upon their life (see Acts 5:1-5).
+Since we all have the same Master, only He and the Father could determine if someone deserves to live or die based upon their works (see Acts 5:1-5).
 We will have to stand before Them and give account for the things done in the Body (see also Romans 14:9-12, I Peter 1:17).
 “For we must all appear before the judgment seat of Christ, that each one may receive what is due him for the things done while in the body, whether good or bad.”
 (2 Corinthians 5:10).
 He will reward us according to what we have done (Rev. 22:12; Romans 2:6-11).

 We have at least one example in the New Testament that shows us how issues like this should be handled.